Skip to main content

 • Hit the medieval alleys of Casco Viejo—the city’s historic quarter—and make your way to the centuries-old Church of San Antón and Santiago Cathedral.

-• Head to San Mamés Stadium, the 53,000-seat home of Athletic Bilbao—a professional team known for its policy of only fielding players of Basque descent.
+• Head to San Mamés Stadium, the 53,000-seat home of Athletic Bilbao—a professional soccer team known for its policy of only fielding players of Basque descent.

 Img